My Grandparents (and "Northern Borders")

 "Northern Borders" is based on the award-winning novel by Vermont writer Howard Frank Mosher.
 It focuses on the experiences of 10 year-old Austen Kittredge who is sent to live with a pair of Vermont grandparents whose thorny marriage is called The Forty Years War.
 Mosher’s novel was recently named by the London Guardian as one of the ten best books written that treat relationships with grandparents.
 Not many stories include grandparents as developed and complex characters, even though many of us have or had deep and illuminating relationships with our own parents’ parents.
 Other stories the Guardian named included Little Red Riding Hood, Charles Dickens’ Great Expectations and Roald Dahl’s Charlie and the Chocolate Factory.

 I was raised by my grandparents from 1st through 4th grades, so my experiences informed my film.
 My grandfather Phil Hatch was not unlike old Austen Kittredge in "Northern Borders."
 He didn’t suffer fools gladly and he could be a pretty tough character.
 Toward the end of her life, living in a few tiny rooms in Eastham on Cape Cod, my grandmother hinted that she would tell me a deep secret about him--but she never did.
+Instead, I recently discovered some startling family backstory by searching for my grandfather’s name in the New York Times archives.

 It seems that my granddad landed in a Massachusetts penitentiary, around 1927, on charges of grand larceny of $140,000 from the Bank of Nova Scotia.
 Phil was captured by FBI agents while on the lam in Havana and after successfully slipping the G-men’s net in Honduras.
 After being taken in handcuffs to New Orleans and serving a year in a Massachusetts pen, Phil was inexplicably pardoned by the Massachusetts Governor, against unanimous protest by the parole board.
 Which raises even more questions.
 A veteran of WWI, Phil ended up as FDR’s Assistant Secretary of Agriculture, in charge of procuring and sending food overseas to soldiers in WWII.
 I’m mystified--but I took some of what I knew and suspected for my film, where an unsolved bank robbery bubbles up into the story.